 Beth earned her Juris Doctor from Loyola University Chicago School of Law, where she also taught legal writing and served as editor-at-large for the Loyola Law Journal.

 Super Lawyers Magazine has honored Beth as an Illinois Super Lawyer annually since 2016.
 Best Lawyers named her a Woman of Influence.
 She is among Lawdragon’s 500 Leading Lawyers in America.

-- United States District Court for the Northern, Central and Southern Districts of Illinois, District of Colorado and Eastern District of Michigan
+- United States District Court for the Northern, Central and Southern Districts of Illinois and Eastern District of Michigan